 The 320-km2 Nkasa Rupara National Park, proclaimed in 1990, has the distinction of being the largest wetland area with conservation status in Namibia.

 The park is characterised by a complex network of channels, reed beds, ox-bow lakes and tree-covered islands, with the focal point on Nkasa and Lupala, two large islands in the Kwando/Linyanti River.
 During the dry season the islands can be reached by road, but after the rains, 80% of their surface area becomes flooded, cutting them off from the mainland.
 The same bird and animal species occur in Nkasa Rupara as in the Mudumu National Park.

 For campers who like to rough it, Nkasa Rupara offers basic campsites at Mparamura/Nzalu and Lyadura in the east and south-east of the reserve, on the banks of the Kwando.
 Please note, these sites have no facilities, so visitors have to be completely self-sufficient in terms of water, food and fuel.
 Four-by-four vehicles are necessary here.

 The banks along the rivers are spectacular sunset viewing spots.
 Photo ©Paul van Schalkwyk

 Rushing rapids, melodious birdsong and the rustling leaves of shady, riverine trees are sounds that typify Popa Game Park.
 Located on the Okavango River opposite the Bwabwata National Park, Popa Falls is famous for its lush setting and the sound of the rapids cascading down the rocky descents in the river.

 Over 400 species of birds have been recorded here.
 Tigerfish, threespot and green-headed tilapia are just some of the game fish that occur in the Okavango River, making it a popular destination for anglers.

-Popa Falls Camp (managed by NWR) has recently been renovated and re-opened to the public.
+Popa Falls Camp (managed by NWR) was renovated in 2014.

 Bwabwata National Park